tvergara/checkpoint/README.md

   if (someNumber < otherNumber) retry();

   try {
-    // solving SAT in polinomial time
+    // solving SAT in polynomial time
   } catch (error) {
     // this error is a flaky one, we should just retry retry();